understanding-the-connected-home/book/negotiating.md

 For example, a Nest thermostat's primary goal might be to achieve and maintain a certain temperature in the living room; a secondary goal might be to save energy.

 The owner of the Nest has given that objective to the thermostat.
-And while it will undergo some interpretation at the hand of the algorithm (say you express you prefer a desire for the temperature to be 19° Celsius and the algorithm knows to translate this statement into "you want 19° Celsius in your living room _when you are at home_ but while you're gone temperature can vary to lower energy consumption"), the goals come more or less from the user.
+And while it will undergo some interpretation at the hand of the algorithm.
+Say you express you prefer a desire for the temperature to be 19° Celsius and the algorithm knows to translate this statement into "you want 19° Celsius in your living room _when you are at home_ but while you're gone temperature can vary to lower energy consumption".
+The algorithm's goals are set directly or indirectly by the user.

 The user this example is a _single human being_.
 It's important to stress this as these kinds of interaction models tend to break down, or at least be challenged, along three axes once we do not talk about single-user scenarios: